rstacruz/react-meta-elements/README.md

 </td>
 </tr>
 </table>

-react-meta-elements is not the first package to let you manage Title and Meta elements.
-There are other alternatives you can consider:

 - [Helmet]: Helmet is a full-featured head tag manager.
 At time of writing, you need to use v6 (beta) to make it work in a project with React hooks, which is incompatible with the stable v5.